The Buzz about Microneedle Patches

 Perhaps the two biggest reasons why a contraceptive patch would appeal to women are that it could be used discreetly and be self-administered.

 Before we get too far down the product development path, we need to ask potential users their thoughts.
 What size of patch would be acceptable?
 Where on the body should the patch be applied?
 What would be an acceptable length of time to keep the patch on the skin?
 How often would users be willing to apply it?
 What kind of side effects would be tolerable?
 What would be a reasonable price?
-My colleague Rebecca Callahan is currently studying potential user preferences for a contraceptive patch among women of reproductive age in India and Nigeria.
-Her findings, due out this summer, will inform our future efforts.
-Her research is being funded by the National Institutes of Health.
+My colleagues, Rebecca Callahan and Aurélie Brunie, are currently studying potential user preferences for a contraceptive patch among women of reproductive age in India and Nigeria.
+Their findings, due out this summer, will inform our future efforts.
+Their research is being funded by the National Institutes of Health and the U.S. Agency for International Development.

 It is important to remember that our research is in a pre-clinical stage, with clinical trials still several years away.
 Commercialization could be an additional five years out.
 The lessons we learn in our ongoing research will move the science of contraceptive technology forward.
 Who knows?
 Someday the same materials science and manufacturing advancements may be applied to developing a contraceptive patch for men.
 For sure, getting to that point would create an even greater level of buzz!